neuralmagic/deepsparse/research/mpt/README.md

 pip install deepsparse-nightly[transformers]==1.6.0.20231007
 ```

 The models generated in the paper are hosted on [SparseZoo](https://sparsezoo.neuralmagic.com/?ungrouped=true&sort=null&datasets=gsm8k&architectures=mpt) and [Hugging Face](https://huggingface.co/collections/neuralmagic/sparse-finetuning-mpt-65241d875b29204d6d42697d).
-We can run them  using DeepSparse's `TextGeneration` Pipeline.

 ### MPT-7B on GSM

+We can run inference on the models using DeepSparse's `TextGeneration` Pipeline:

 ```python
 from deepsparse import TextGeneration